 Describe magnets as having two poles.
-Notice that some forces need contact between 2 objects, but magnetic forces
+Notice that some forces need contact between 2 objects, but magnetic forces can act at a distance.

 Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials.